Tanishkjain1357/cs326-final-24-php-haters/docs/milestone2.md

 # Breakdown of Work

 - Tanishk: Front-End Implementation of the Code (Part 2)
-- Shreya: Back-End Implementation of the Code (Part 1), Flowchart (Part 0), creation and implementation of the 'milestone2.md' document
+- Shreya: Back-End Implementation of the Code (Part 1), Flowchart (Part 0), the 'milestone2.md' and 'setup.md' documents
 - Shubh: Heroku Deployment (Part 3)